StephHippo/csv/README.txt

 Assumed that ids should go unchanged to ensure users stay unique If an id length was anything but 7 characters, log the error message and do not convert to CSV

-Decisions on local global error handling
+Decisions on local and global error handling
 Anything that could be sanitized was handled locally within routines A status variable notified the rest of the program